 Action Who When Cost AQ Impact Effectiveness Wider Impacts Progress 1 Bedford Borough Council will increase its air quality monitoring in and around AQMA's 2 and 3.
 BBC Ongoing (Short -term) 2 2 4 May lead to additional AQMA(s) AQ Monitoring stations have now been installed at Prebend St and Lurke St and are linked to the Herts and Beds Air Quality Monitoring Network.
-2 Bedfordshire County Council will further encourage the use of County Hall car parking at weekends by shoppers/visitors, including improved signing of this facility.
-BCC 2007 (Short -term) Ongoing 1 1 3 May encourage car reliant access to central Bedford Car park is open at the weekends 3 Bedfordshire County Council will update urban traffic control in central Bedford by modernising the Scoot System, including a review of signalising junctions in order to (a) reduce standing/slow moving traffic and (b) support increased bus travel by assisting the introduction of bus priority where practicable.
-BCC Ongoing (Short -term) 2 2 4 Reduce congestion Replaced hardware, running new software, implementing SCOOT - initial findings are less vehicles in queues 4 The Borough Council will continue to consider air quality as capable of BBC/ BCC Ongoing (Short -term) 1 3 9 BCC have submitted technical being a material consideration and will attach the appropriate weight to the issue of air quality as determined by the facts of each individual application especially relating to developments which will impact upon AQMA's 2 and 3. guidance to BBC and will be incorporated into general D.C. guidance for BBC.
+2 Bedford Borough Council will further encourage the use of County Hall car parking at weekends by shoppers/visitors, including improved signing of this facility.
+BBC 2007 (Short -term) Ongoing 1 1 3 May encourage car reliant access to central Bedford Car park is open at the weekends 3 Bedford Borough Council will update urban traffic control in central Bedford by modernising the Scoot System, including a review of signalising junctions in order to (a) reduce standing/slow moving traffic and (b) support increased bus travel by assisting the introduction of bus priority where practicable.
+BBC Ongoing (Short -term) 2 2 4 Reduce congestion Replaced hardware, running new software, implementing SCOOT - initial findings are less vehicles in queues 4 The Borough Council will continue to consider air quality as capable of being a material consideration and BBC Ongoing (Short -term) 1 3 9 BBC will be incorporated into general D.C.

+will attach the appropriate weight to the issue of air quality as determined by the facts of each individual application especially relating to developments which will impact upon AQMA's 2 and 3. guidance for BBC.
 5 The Borough Council will consider the imposition of conditions to mitigate the impact of poor air quality on new residential development within AQMA's 2 and 3, subject to such conditional requirements being relevant, necessary, viable and proportionate.
-BBC Ongoing (Short -term) 1 3 9 Air Quality Assessments being asked for developments in the AQMA's leading to conditions of fixed windows and mechanical ventilation.
-6 Bedfordshire County Council, as statutory highway/transport consultee to Bedford Borough Council in its role as Planning Authority, will advise on how best to ensure that new development can assist bus travel, smarter choices, walking/cycling etc in accordance with national/local policies.
-BCC/ BBC Ongoing (Short -term) 1 1 6 Already in place 7 Bedfordshire County Council/Bedford Borough Council will continue to collaborate in seeking to implement the Bedford Western Bypass.
-BCC/ BBC Ongoing (Short -term) 3 3 3 Provision of route alternatives Work on Phase 1 Started Completion 2009/2010 BBC/BCC collaborating with Government, landowners and developers to facilitate phase 2 as soon as possible 8 Bedford Borough Council, as Building Control Authority, will provide guidance to developers who have BBC Ongoing (Short -term) 1 1 3 Reduce CO 2 emissions Each application is examined to determine if targets,
+BBC Ongoing (Short -term) 1 3 9 Air Quality Assessments being asked for developments in the hot spot areas of the AQMA, leading to conditions of fixed windows and mechanical ventilation.
+6 Bedford Borough Council will advise on how best to ensure that new development can assist bus travel, smarter choices, walking/cycling etc in accordance with national/local policies.
+BBC Ongoing (Short -term) 1 1 6 Already in place 7 Bedford Borough Council will continue to collaborate in seeking to implement the Bedford Western Bypass.
+BBC Ongoing (Short -term) 3 3 3 Provision of route alternatives Work on Phase 1 Started Completion 2009/2010 BBC collaborating with Government, landowners and developers to facilitate phase 2 as soon as possible 8 Bedford Borough Council, as Building Control Authority, will provide guidance to developers who have submitted building regulation applications to Bedford Borough Building Control on how best to meet BBC Ongoing (Short -term) 1 1 3 Reduce CO 2 emissions Each application is examined to determine if targets, set by the Government for fuel and energy, are